You will spend two-thirds of your time studying two languages at a level that reflects your language ability. You can choose from:

-You will also select from a wide range of optional cultural modules to complement your language studies.
+You will also select from a range of optional cultural modules.
+These modules will allow you to explore the history and cultures of the countries where your chosen languages are spoken.

 Modules